shuzhao-li-lab/asari/README.md

 - Default elution peak detection is based on local maxima using statistically guided parameters.
 For highly complex local EIC, additional algorithm may be needed.

 **Next steps in development**
 - Implementation of `join` function to facilitate better parallelization.
+The goal is to have 'native' level of matching features when large datasets are split and processed separately.
+This can be equivalent function of matching different datasets.
 - To improve TOF support.
+This maybe related to better construction of mass tracks when the m/z space gets too crowded.
 - Automated handling of sample clusters, since different sample types may be included in an experiment.
-- To add GC-MS support.
+- To add GC-MS support (mostly RT optimization, deconvolution and library search).

 **How accurate are my m/z values?**